Skip to main content

 (3) The roof car shall be designed and installed in such a manner as to remain stable and upright under every loading condition.

-(5) The operating device controlling movement of a roof car shall be of the continuous pressure weather-proof electric type and shall be located on the roof car, the working platform, or both.
+(5) The operating device controlling movement of a roof car shall be of the continuous pressure weather-proof electric type and located on the roof car, the working platform, or both.
 If located on both, such operating devices shall be interlocked so that control is possible only from one at a time.

 (6) The operating device controlling movement of a roof car shall not be operable until the working platform is at its uppermost position for travel and is not in contact with the building face or fixed vertical guides in the face of the building, and until all protective devices and interlocks are in a position for movement.